About bibliotecas

 Who we are

 We are not an academic group, and we are not a publisher.
-We are people who actually read four to eight books a month, and we're trying to turn the mental templates we use into a product.
+We are people who actually read at this pace, trying to turn the mental templates we use into a product that helps you.

 How we use AI